Self-similar solutions to coagulation equations with time-dependent tails: the case of homogeneity one

 The behaviour of $g$ at the origin is in this case $g(x)\sim x^{-\frac{1}{1+\rho}}$.
 There is hence a one-to-one correspondence between $b$ and the exponent $\rho$ characterizing the decay behaviour of the solutions.

 As already remarked, for the class of kernels considered here self-similar solutions have time-dependent tails.
 Indeed, assume to have a self-similar profile $g$ solving \eqref{selfsim4} which decays like $x^{-(1+\rho)}$ as $x\to\infty$.
-Then the number density $f$ of the corresponding self-similar solution, which is related to $g$ by \eqref{selfsim1}, has a time-dependent tail of the form
+Then it follows from \eqref{selfsim1} that the number density $f$ of the corresponding self-similar solution has a time-dependent tail of the form